email@example.com / +44 (0) 7809 416 604

 Rewrote the open-source Prometheus Ruby client, fixing a problem that had been highly reported for over 4 years that prevented it being used in most production environments.
 As a result, I became the new maintainer of the gem.

 Regularly mentor colleagues and ramp up new joiners.
-This has resulted in promotions, very fast uptake of the large codebase, and highly positive feedback both from them and those they worked with.
+This has resulted in their promotions, very fast uptake of the large codebase, and highly positive feedback both from them and those they worked with.

 Technologies applied include: Ruby on Rails, PostgreSQL, PHP, MySQL, Go, Redis, Elastic Search, Prometheus.